YubinXie/yubinxie.github.io/_pages/about.md

   - /about.html
 ---

-**Current posiiton**\
-Hi Welcome to my personal website\
+**About me**\
 I am currently a 5th-year PhD student at The Tri-Institutional PhD Program in Computational Biology & Medicine.
-With machine learning and deep learning, I am studying cancer progression and metastasis with high-dimension sequencing and imaging data.
 I am interested in applying machine learning to resolve real-life problems.
+I am currently studying cancer progression and metastasis with high-dimension sequencing and imaging data with machine learning and deep learning, .

 **Current posiiton**
 * Graduate student at Memorial Sloan Kettering Cancer Center